PlatinumSrc/PlatinumSrc/README.md

             - GNU Make
             - GCC with GNU Binutils or Clang with LLVM
                 - Pass `PREFIX=llvm- CC=clang` to the Makefile to use Clang
+                - On 32-bit HaikuOS, pass `CC=gcc-x86` to the Makefile to use the correct GCC executable
             - SDL2
         - Cross-compiling for FreeBSD
             - GNU Make